Cigar Review – Gurkha Signature Red Rothschild

 As I passed through the first third, the spice increased noticeably, though not overwhelmingly.
 This was not the usual momentary black pepper spice, but rather a lingering cayenne pepper spice that lasted until I got halfway through the cigar.
 Along with that cayenne spice, I started getting a little bit of chocolate and peppermint, which I think was due to that near black tobacco that was swirled into the center of the filler.
 Despite the red pepper spice, though, it never got past medium-bodied.

 As you might expect from a Gurkha stick, the construction was great.
 The cigar had one soft spot near the foot, but the burn stayed even anyway and the draw had just the right amount of resistance.
-I got a ton of smoke with every puff, and it was all mild and cool enough to retrohale.
+I got a ton of smoke with every puff, and it was all mellow and cool enough to retrohale.
 The ash was tight and almost pure white with very little flaking and a few grey specks, and it held on for about an inch and a half at a time.

 I purged the cigar a few times throughout the smoke though I truthfully didn’t really have to; it’s just a force of habit.
 If you’re looking for something smooth but by no means boring, this is the stogie for you.
 After exclusively smoking powerhouses, I’ve learned how to appreciate a mellower cigar, and at a stick price of just over $5, I definitely plan to put a few of these in my humidor for a relaxing smoke.
 Anyway, this will officially be the last post of 2010, so with that I’d like to wish everyone a safe, happy, and smoky New Year—see you in 2011!